MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-teams-leave-app.md

 [!include [Applies to Human Resources](../includes/applies-to-hr.md)]

-The Microsoft Dynamics 365 Human Resources app in Microsoft Teams lets employees quickly request time off and view their time-off balance information in Microsoft Teams.
+The Microsoft Dynamics 365 Human Resources app in Microsoft Teams lets employees quickly request time off and view their time off balance information in Microsoft Teams.
 Employees can interact with a bot to request information.
 The **Time off** tab provides more detailed information.
 In addition, they can send people information about upcoming time off in teams and chats outside the Human Resources app.

 ![Human Resources Teams leaves app bot.](./media/hr-teams-leave-app-bot.png)